treycaldwell/Resume/data/resume.md

   * Compiled team status reports
 * Worked on a team which designed a wiki for internal project and administrative use
 * Contributed to the 2.1 release of Motricity Fuel for Cingular Wireless
-  * Using Java, JSP, SQL, and Agile software development methodologies developed enhancements for the content provider interface
+  * Using Java EE, JSP, HTML, CSS, SQL, and Agile software development methodologies developed enhancements for the content provider interface

 __solutionsBTC, LLC - Columbus, Georgia__
 __Founder (2004 - 2005)__